POM-2 mine: Function

 At the point where the pull cords are ejected, the mechanism of self-liquidation starts working.
 Generally, the mine takes 50–60 seconds to deploy.
-Pulling on the cord with anything more than 300–400 gf, causes the detonator to detonate the mine and disperse the fragments semi-spherically.
+Pulling on the cord with anything more than 300–400 gf, causes the detonator to detonate the mine, dispersing fragments semi-spherically.

 Deployment

 Before use, the KPOM-2 cassettes are carefully checked for cracks.
 If any cracks deeper than 0.3 mm are present, then the cassette must be withdrawn, as it must be hermetically sealed.
 Faulty cassettes are destroyed with 0.2–0.4 kg of explosives.

 UMZ

 If the mining is performed with the usage of UMZ, then the machine must be moving at the speed in the range of 10–40 km/h.
 The interval between every launch is set in the control remote PUM-1V (ПУМ-1В).
-A full load (180 cassettes - 720 mines) can create a minefield that is 4100–4200 meters long and 50–60 meters wide, with a density of 0.1-0.2 mines/meter.
+A full load (180 cassettes - 720 mines) can create a minefield that is 4,100–4,200 meters long and 50–60 meters wide, with a density of 0.1-0.2 mines/meter.